BlueStaggo/moderner-beta/README.md

 ## Features
 In addition to everything in Modern Beta...
-- Support for NeoForge in addition to Fabric
+- Support for NeoForge and Minecraft Forge in addition to Fabric
 - World generation from Beta 1.8 up to Release 1.6 with experimental support for 1.7 to 1.17 generation
 - Additional world generation from Infdev 20100325, Classic 0.0.14a_08 and Beta 1.1
 - Fixed surface rules for Beta Vanilla and 1.12.2 presets